All Episodes

 An insider at the New York Times claims a look into the adoption records of part of the paper's standard background check.

-The uh Washington Post style section previously had published a story criticizing the outfits that Mrs. Roberts had them wear at the announcement ceremony.
+The Washington Post style section previously had published a story criticizing the outfits that Mrs. Roberts had them wear at the announcement ceremony.

 Remember that?

-Yeah, they said the kid was wearing the saddle shoes that they they they claim that the uh uh well I don't know if the post did this, but some reporters claimed that the uh the Roberts dressed their children up as uh the Kennedys, dressed uh JFK uh Jr.
+They claimed that the, well, I don't know if the Post did this, but some reporters claimed that the Roberts dressed their children up as the Kennedys dressed JFK Jr. had him looking just like JFK Jr.

 Children's lives ought to be off limits.

-At times is putting politics over fundamental decency.
+The Times is putting politics over fundamental decency.

 This can't possibly be true.